|Alternative Teaching Methods||Classes and Labs||Dining and Transportation||Administrative Leave||Other Campus Services|

 Most buildings will remain on swipe access from 6 a.m. until 6 p.m., Monday through Friday, which means a 49er ID card will be required to enter buildings.
 This excludes the Student Health Center, Student Union, Facilities Operations and Parking Services (FOPS), Cato, Prospector, Auxiliary Services and the Facilities Management and Police and Public Safety building (FM-PPS).
 All buildings are in normal (locked) conditions from 6 p.m. until 6 a.m., Monday through Friday, and all day Saturday and Sunday.
 Faculty and staff who have already secured swipe access to a building will remain able to access that building during the normal locked conditions.

-NinerNotices: We will send notices every Monday and more as warranted.
+NinerNotices: We will send notices as more information becomes available.

 - Faculty FAQs